 Step 1.
 In the Google rank checker project, go to Preferences > Competitors and click Suggest.

 Step 2.
-Now, enter the target keywords to find competitors for.
+Now, enter the target keywords to find competitors.
 By default, the position checker will use the keywords you already have in your workspace.

 Step 3.
 Finally, select the search engine to look for competitors in, and hang on a sec while the position checker is digging through the SERPs.